Believe It (Meek Mill song): Reception

 "Believe It" was met with lukewarm reviews from music critics, with general praise for Mill's performance.
 Hypebeast's Richard Brooks said Mill and Rick Ross meet expectations over the instrumentation, concluding that "the hard-hitting track is sure to [be] on repeat" in many vehicles upon the album's release.
 Michael Depland from MTV highlighted Mill's lyrics about success and how Rick Ross quickly "let[s] you know when you've crossed the line" with the taco lyrics.
 The staff of XXL assured that Mill is "living the dream" when Rick Ross appears on "the rollicking [track]".
 Writing for Pitchfork, Jordan Sagent thought that Mill's struggle and triumph on the song are "plainly articulated" and could be felt, saying this feels "eminently vital" and it is among the album's best tracks.
 Rap-Up author Devin thought the production makes for a "street banger", while highlighting Mill's vocals.
 For Consequence, Michael Madden picked the song as one of the best tracks on Dreams and Nightmares.

-Dave Bry of The Awl felt the song has the same greatness as many releases on Maybach, attributing this to "a behemoth beat" that consists of 808 bass, piano, and church bells.
-He observed that Mill's higher register sounds "urgent and ever better while saying sharp, slick, clever rhymes", alongside noting how Rick Ross says "nothing interesting" with a good baritone.
 Prefix Mag's Charlie Kaplan named the song as one of the album's better ones, chronicling that Mill is able to "hit the track hard and tear it apart", although he saw it as relatively "standard fare" with Rick Ross delivering "some patently ridiculous references" to Cyrus and Bieber alongside Mill handling the duty of cleanup.
-EOrtiz was more critical in HipHopDX, explaining the song follows "in the formulaic standard" that was to Mill's success on Maybach's Self Made releases, yet merely manages to provide "enough satisfaction for a repeat listen".
+Edwin Ortiz was more critical in HipHopDX, explaining the song follows "in the formulaic standard" that was to Mill's success on Maybach's Self Made releases, yet merely manages to provide "enough satisfaction for a repeat listen".
 In a somewhat negative review at AllHipHop, K1ng Eljay was similarly disappointed that the song "suffers from the same topics" Mill had previously discussed and is sonically the same as his earlier Rick Ross collaborations "Tupac Back" (2011) and "Black Magic" (2012).
-Mosi Reeves from Spin believed that Mill recruits Rick Ross to "belly-flop over 'Believe It' and drop unintelligible metaphors" to help pay his bills.
+Reeves believed that Mill recruits Rick Ross to "belly-flop over 'Believe It' and drop unintelligible metaphors" to help pay his bills.

 Commercially, "Believe It" experienced a minor reception.
 Upon the release of the album, the song peaked at number 22 on the US Billboard Bubbling Under Hot 100 Singles chart.
 The song also spend two weeks on the US Hot R&B/Hip-Hop Songs chart, which it reached number 38 on.